Family planning

 Family planning is the consideration of the number of children a person wishes to have, including the choice to have no children, and the age at which they wish to have them.
-Things that may play a role on family planning decisions include marital situation, career or work considerations, financial situations.
+Factors that may influence family planning decisions include marital status, career or work considerations, or financial circumstances.
 If sexually active, family planning may involve the use of contraception and other techniques to control the timing of reproduction.